Set up a device template

 Only builders and administrators can create, edit, and delete device templates.
 Any user can create devices on the Device Explorer page from existing device templates.

 Create a device template

-Go to the Application Builder page.
+Navigate to the Device Templates page.

 Measurements are the data that comes from your device.
 You can add multiple measurements to your device template to match the capabilities of your device.

 - Telemetry measurements are the numerical data points that your device collects over time.
 They're represented as a continuous stream.
 An example is temperature.